 I’d never thought of life transitions, such as shifting into midlife or the empty nest, as a form of grief.
 Yet, it makes sense because endings of any kind come with a degree of loss.

-Whether it’s ending a long-standing relationship, changing jobs, relocating to a new place, or other transitioning to a new life stage.
+Whether it’s ending a long-standing relationship, changing jobs, relocating to a new place, or transitioning to a new life stage.
 All these shifts involve a need to let go of something that’s ending.

 Was this what I was beginning to experience?
 I wondered.